PsyTechPro/NFL_2025/README.md

 - Penalties and penalty yards

 ### Defensive / Opponent Context
-Opponent statistics mirror team variables and are prefixed with `opp_`, allowing the model to learn matchup effects.
+Opponent statistics mirror the opposing team's variables and are prefixed with `opp_`, allowing the model to learn matchup effects.

 ---